 The Church App also integrates Event calendars with links to maps, let people see contact info about the event as well.
 Send out push notifications about events or other important messages and reminders to users.

 Does your church have a really great worship band or choir?
 Maybe you have a talent group of musicians who produce their own music.
 Add albums and album artwork to music for listening.
 The staff can share their blogs from the church website.
 The app also includes integration of the ESV.
 Unfortunately, that’s the only translation.
 When the pastor is preaching, he can add fill-in sermon notes too.

 The Church App doesn’t advertise their pricing.
 You will need to contact the company for custom pricing.
 If you want to use their multimedia tools, it will cost $20/month.
 They also offer giving for free, but charge per transaction at about 3% or less.

 Contract With Your Own Developer

-The last option isn’t necessarily the best or worst of our eight solutions.
-It depends on the church and the relationships they have with app developers.
+Another option is for a church to contract with an independent developer to create a custom church app for their specific needs.
 You might have a programmer in your church who’s talented enough to produce a great iPhone, iPad, and Android app.
 That’s rare, but not impossible.
-Even some smaller churches have developers.
-If you don’t have an app developer, you might have a website developer who can make a great mobile website for your church that users can use on their phones or tablets as if they have an app.
+It’s also possible to find a developer who specializes in church app development.
+If you can’t find a mobile app developer to suit your needs, you might have a website developer who can make a great mobile website for your church that users can use on their phones or tablets as if they have an app.
 On iOS you can add a link to the iPhone’s Home screen and it behaves like an app.
 Android has a similar feature, although not as easily.